Bash 4 has some nice new features, and here’s how to update to Bash 4 on Mac.

 $ bash --version 3.2.53(1)-release

-Update homebrew packet database and install bash:
+Update the homebrew packet database and install bash 4:

 $ brew update && brew install bash

 bash --version might show

-4.x, but bash might be using
+4.x version, but bash might still be using the

-$BASH_VERSION returns bash version.
+$BASH_VERSION returns bash version in use.

 #!/bin/bash # version-test.sh echo $BASH_VERSION